sigstore/cosign/doc/cosign_generate-key-pair.md

   cosign generate-key-pair k8s://[NAMESPACE]/[NAME]

   # generate a key-pair in GitHub
+  cosign generate-key-pair github://[OWNER]/[PROJECT_NAME]

+  # generate a key-pair in GitLab with project name
-  cosign generate-key-pair github://owner/project
+  cosign generate-key-pair gitlab://[OWNER]/[PROJECT_NAME]

-  # generate a key-pair in GitLab
+  # generate a key-pair in GitLab with project id
-  cosign generate-key-pair gitlab://owner/project
+  cosign generate-key-pair gitlab://[PROJECT_ID]

 CAVEATS:
   This command interactively prompts for a password.
 You can use